dacurry-tns/deploying-apereo-cas/pages/building/server/saml/update-the-service-registry.md

 Caused by: java.io.FileNotFoundException: /etc/cas/services/RegexRegisteredService-6805904835673174978.json (Permission denied)
 ```

-As luck would have it, back when we [first set up our services registry][building_server_service-registry_overview], we created a "wildcard" service definition (`HTTPSandIMAPSwildcard-1503925297.json`) that will match the endpoint above, so the CAS server will not create a new service definition and try to save it in the registry.
+As luck would have it, back when we [first set up our service registry][building_server_service-registry_overview], we created a "wildcard" service definition (`HTTPSandIMAPSwildcard-1503925297.json`) that will match the endpoint above, so the CAS server will not create a new service definition and try to save it in the registry.
 However, while a wildcard service definition is fine in a development or test environment, we won't have such a thing in our production environment.

 ## Create a service definition for the IdP endpoint